ltb-project/documentation/source/openldap-deb.rst

     * buster (debian 10)
     * bullseye (debian 11)
     * bookworm (debian 12)
+    * trixie (debian 13) (sid)
+    * jammy (ubuntu 22.04 LTS)

-    For Ubuntu systems you can check which Debian release to choose in /etc/debian_version
+    Note: For other Ubuntu systems you can check which Debian release to choose in /etc/debian_version

-    Warning: Ubuntu 22.04 is not supported because ubuntu specific libsasl2-2 version is too old (currently: 2.1.27+dfsg2-3ubuntu1.2, but 2.1.28 is required)
+    Warning: other Ubuntu systems may not be supported, due to possible incompatible dependency versions

 Authorize downloading of packages in https repositories: